Advanced process modelling for Food and Consumer products

 Many food, beverage and FMCG processes, in particular those involving reaction and crystallization, are not well understood.

 Understanding the complex interaction between the underlying physical and chemical phenomena is key to achieving many of the other benefits outlined above.

 Not only does high-fidelity modelling provide this understanding in a way that cannot be achieved by any other means, but models themselves provide a means to capture knowledge and transfer it across the organisation.

-PSE provides an end-to-end modelling platform that allows pharmaceutical organisations to capture their proprietary IP, and that of their collaborators (e.g. academic institutions, consultants, equipment suppliers etc.), in terms of mathematical models spanning the entire lifecycle of a drug product manufacture and its delivery – primary & secondary manufacturing operations, drug delivery systems, pharmacokinetic & pharmacodynamics models.
+PSE provides an end-to-end modelling platform that allows food, beverage and FMCG organisations to capture their proprietary IP, and that of their collaborators (e.g. academic institutions, consultants, equipment suppliers etc.), in terms of mathematical models spanning the entire lifecycle of a drug product manufacture and its delivery – primary & secondary manufacturing operations, drug delivery systems, pharmacokinetic & pharmacodynamics models.

 Move from batch to continuous processing

 There are many questions to be answered when moving from batch to continuous processing.

 High-fidelity predictive modelling plays an essential role in the move from batch to continuous, by providing reliable quantitative information that helps test viability and determine optimal equipment size, operating conditions and other aspects, and minimises the risk.